 There are no maps for this.
 As you hit that first Class IV, you become the primal scream in “Welcome to the Jungle.”
 Who’s this?
 While you weren’t looking, somebody apparently injected you with concentrate of unicorn and samurai.
 It feels like Disneyland met Six Flags at a water park and they played drinking games and leg-wrestled in a vat of baby oil.
 This is white water rafting, West Virginia style, on the Lower G. Don’t back down.
 Never back down.
 Your friends are watching.
 We have the video to prove it.

 Bruce Lee said, “be like water.”
 On the Gauley, that means busting from the dam like Judgment Day.

 Also, raging down eight miles of jumbled boulders that look like Thor took out his frustrations on a mountain range.
 Five miles of rugged beauty follow, then it’s back to nine more of stair-stepped madness.

 Even water takes a break, right?
 So we’ll camp out riverside with dinner, some fireside time, plus breakfast in the a.m., but don’t worry.
 We promise not to tell Bruce Lee.

 Last year we hosted Get Down in the Gorge.
-This year, on September 12th during Gauley Season the mountains will be filled with music once again!
-The Wood Brothers, The Steel Drivers, The Josh Daniels/Mark Schimick Project and BlacKingCoal will come together on the mountain stage to create Party in the Holler.
-Get ready to stomp your feet so hard that your legs will be sore the next day (but not too sore for paddlin')!
+This year, on September 12th to kick off Gauley Season the mountains were filled with music once again!
+The Wood Brothers, The Steel Drivers, The Josh Daniels/Mark Schimick Project and BlacKingCoal performed on the mountain stage to create a huge Party in the Holler.
+Thanks for helping us make this event so much fun!